-A student's scholastic standing at the University is indicated by his or her cumulative grade point average (GPA).
-Three categories of academic standing have been established: good academic standing, probation, and dismissal.
-A student remains in good academic standing as long as he or she maintains a minimum cumulative GPA of 2.00 for all work taken at the University.
-Probation and dismissal are actions taken by the University when a student's GPA falls below an acceptable level at the end of the fall or spring term.
+A student's scholastic standing at the University is indicated by their cumulative grade point average (GPA).
+Four categories of academic standing have been established: good academic standing, academic warning, academic probation, and dismissal.
+A student remains in good academic standing as long as they maintain a minimum cumulative GPA of 2.00 for all work taken at the University.
+Academic warning, academic probation, and dismissal are actions taken by the University when a student's GPA falls below an acceptable level at the end of the fall or spring term.

 Conditions of Probation and Dismissal

-Probation is defined as a trial period during which a student whose cumulative average has fallen below acceptable standards must bring his or her average up to those standards or be dismissed from the University.
+Probation is defined as a trial period during which a student whose cumulative average has fallen below acceptable standards must bring their average up to those standards or be dismissed from the University.

 An academic review is conducted at the end of each fall and spring semester, and at the end of the second summer session.
-Students are placed on probation or returned to good academic standing, depending upon their cumulative GPA.
+Students are placed on academic warning, academic probation, or returned to good academic standing, depending upon their cumulative GPA.
 Students may be dismissed from the University only at the end of the fall or spring semester.
-The University will notify, in writing, each student who goes on academic probation or who is dismissed for academic reasons.
+The University will notify, in writing, each student who goes on academic warning or academic probation or who is dismissed for academic reasons.

 - Students earning a 0.00 cumulative grade point average (CGPA) at the end of their first semester of full-time enrollment will be dismissed from the University.

-- Any other student falling below the 2.00 CGPA standard will be placed on probation for one full-time semester (12 credits).
-A notice of probation shall be printed on the student's transcript, and the University will notify the student, in writing, that he/she is in danger of dismissal.
-The student who is placed on probation must see his/her adviser and develop an Academic Recovery Plan (ARP).
-It is the student's responsibility to contact the adviser and schedule an appointment to complete an ARP (see below).
+- Any student remaining below the 2.00 CGPA standard following a semester of academic warning will be placed on academic probation for one full-time semester (12 credits).
+A notice of academic probation shall be printed on the student's transcript, and the University will notify the student, in writing, that they are in danger of dismissal.
+The student who is placed on academic probation must see their advisor and develop an Academic Progress Plan (APP).
+It is the student's responsibility to contact the advisor and schedule an appointment to complete an APP (see below).

-- Any student still below the 2.00 CGPA standard after one full-time semester of probation is subject to dismissal.
-A student may petition to receive extended probation.
-The special assistant for academic policy may grant one semester of extended probation to a student who
+- Any student still below the 2.00 CGPA standard after one full-time semester of academic probation is subject to dismissal.
+A student may appeal to receive extended probation.
+The special assistant for academic policy may grant one semester of extended probation to a student who:

-- has made progress toward academic good standing while following his/her Academic Recovery Plan, and
+- Has made progress toward academic good standing while following their Academic Progress Plan, and

-- Continued probation is intended to allow students to complete their degree in a timely manner.
-If a student who has received a letter of dismissal is granted Continued Probation status, he/she must enroll within the next 12 months.
-If a student does not enroll for more than 2 consecutive semesters, when he/she applies for readmissions, they will be returned to dismissed status.
+- Extended probation is intended to allow students to complete their degree in a timely manner.
+If a student who has received a letter of dismissal is granted Extended Probation status, they must enroll within the next 12 months.
+If a student does not enroll for more than 2 consecutive semesters, when they apply for readmissions, they will be returned to dismissed status.
 The Readmission of Dismissed students aspect of the policy will now apply.